kennyRamadhan/selenium-java-testng-automation-portofolio/README.md

 E. The reports will be stored in test-output folders and you can choose index.html or emailable-report.html

 F. Sometimes you might be face an errors but you can try with another mobile device

+G. Library used in this project :
+1. TestNG
+2. TestNG Reports
+3. Hamcrest
+4. Appium Inspector (For Get Elements)
+5. Appium Server
+6. Appium Client

+H. Files Explanations :
+1. appiumBase.java = Configuration for Appium server and set capabilities for mobile device and also set the target app
+2. e2eMobile.java = Contains all test cases
+3. locatorsElements.java = Contains all elements needed for automations